 Symptomatic treatment is done with diuretics to relieve the symptoms of right-sided heart failure or pulmonary venous congestion if present.
 Beta-blockers and calcium channel blockers are prescribed for rate control in atrial fibrillation.
 Prophylaxis for infective endocarditis is recommended.

 Traditionally the gold-standard treatment has been open heart surgery.
 However, with the advancement of percutaneous interventional techniques, hardware, and more expertise, percutaneous transcatheter therapy in the form of BMV for MS and subsequently device closure for ASD, has become the preferred choice of treatment.
-Surgery management is limited to large ASD not amenable to percutaneous device closure or to the MS which is not suitable for BMV.
+Surgical management is limited to large ASD not amenable to percutaneous device closure or MS which is not suitable for balloon mitral valvuloplasty (BMV).

 |||Lutembacher's syndrome: Is the mitral pathology always rheumatic?, Vaideeswar P,Marathe S,, Indian heart journal, 2017 Jan - Feb [PubMed PMID: 28228300]|

 |||Adam AM,Godil A,Ali Mallick MS,Khan F,Rizvi AH,Makhdoom IM, Lutembacher syndrome with mitral valve calcification in a 31-year old male.
 JPMA.
 The Journal of the Pakistan Medical Association.
 2018 Feb; [PubMed PMID: 29786701]|